 1. Respond Together

-No one could have ever predicted that 2020 would have started this way.
+No one could have ever predicted that 2020 would have started the way it did.
 It certainly has been unprecedented, in every sense of the word.
-Since March, our distributed workforce of almost 1000 strong has banded together to help our customers, partners and communities tackle the effects of COVID-19.
+Since March, our team of almost 1000 strong has banded together to help our customers, partners and communities tackle the effects of COVID-19.

 Have we been busy?
 Yes.
 Has it been stressful?
 Yes.
 Has it all been worth it?
 100% yes!
 It’s been truly inspiring to experience the collective might of the organization as we all work as one.